|

 university students on bespoke tours.
 Now based in London, he spends much of his time lecturing and

-undertaking research, while assisting at the British Museum with outreach events and visiting lecturers.
+undertaking research, while assisting at the British Museum with outreach events and visiting

 As an advocate of non-violence, he is the author of the book Evolving the Spirit - From Democracy to